dekuNukem/RGBeeb/README.md

 ## Did anyone say RGB?

-I do want to involve some RGB in this build, although it's slightly different here.
+I do want to involve some RGB in this build, usually they come from RGB fans, RAM sticks, or light strips, none of which are really suitable here:

-On a typical RGB build, the light comes from:

-* Fans everywhere!

-* RGB RAM sticks

-* Light strips

-However in this case:

-* Fans are not really needed for the Beeb, and it's a bit silly to add them just for looks.
+* Beeb doesn't need fan cooling, and it's a bit silly to add them just for looks.

-* RGB RAM sticks not applicable
+* Same with RGB RAM sticks

 * I can try light strips, but they tend to be a bit tacky, and hard to conceal in open-frame cases